joshtynjala/optimizing-performance-for-the-flash-platform/rendering-performance/bitmap-caching/index.md

 approach as described in the
 [Filters and dynamic bitmap unloading](../../conserving-memory/filters-and-dynamic-bitmap-unloading.md).
 If a cached display object is hidden or offscreen, its bitmap in memory is freed when unused for a while.
-Note: If the display object’s `opaqueBackground` property is set to a specific color, the runtime considers the display object to be opaque.
+Note: If the display object's `opaqueBackground` property is set to a specific color, the runtime considers the display object to be opaque.
 When used with the `cacheAsBitmap` property, the runtime creates a non-transparent 32-bit bitmap in memory.
 The alpha channel is set to 0xFF, which